katopz/nl-covid/README.md

 ## Purpose

-To provide, collect and reflect about `covid-19` in Data Science perspective.
+- To provide, collect and reflect about `covid-19` in Data Science perspective.
-This project is mainly for sharing and caring.
-Please use at your own risk and open mindset.
+- This is a `POC` for learning purpose, not ready for production.
+Please see `TODO` list below.

 ![image](https://user-images.githubusercontent.com/97060/76939014-38296000-692a-11ea-8e1a-aa741eccdc92.png)